BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_FOUNDATION/civicbase-authentication-security.md

    - Develop and maintain an incident response plan
    - Conduct regular drills to ensure readiness for security incidents

-By implementing these authentication and security measures, CosmicSyncCore and SharedSpheres can provide a secure environment for collaboration while protecting user data and privacy.
+By implementing these authentication and security measures, CivicBase and SharedSpheres can provide a secure environment for collaboration while protecting user data and privacy.
 Regular reviews and updates to these practices will be necessary to maintain a strong security posture.